AnushaPB/ucb_data_storage/README.md

 <h1>UC Berkeley Data Storage</h1>

-_This unofficial document is intended to provide a brief overview of data storage options provided by UC Berkeley.
-The information included in this document is up to date as of 6/1/2024, however storage options are subject to change.
+_This unofficial guide is intended to provide a brief overview of data storage options provided by UC Berkeley.
+The information included in this guide is up to date as of 6/1/2024, however storage options are subject to change.
 Please consult with the_ [_Berkeley Research Data Management Program_](https://researchdata.berkeley.edu/home) _for the most up to date information and support._

 ---